Devanm611/SysNet2-Project-2/README.md

 Team Members: Devan Rivera & Ashley Villegas

 ## Project Description
-This project implements a multi-threaded HTTP server in C++ as well as a HTTP client to communicate with.
+This project implements a multi-threaded HTTP server in C++ and an HTTP client that interacts with the server using HTTP GET requests.
+The server dynamically assigns a random port within the range 60001-60099 and serves multiple client connections simultaneously using multi-threading.
+It is capable of handling HTML, JPEG, and PNG file requests, returning appropriate HTTP responses.
+As well the client allows users to specify a server IP and port, send HTTP GET requests for specific files, and display the server's responses within the terminal.
+Users can manually terminate the client when finished.

+## Features
+- The server supports concurrent clients using multi-threading.

-The server dynamically assigns a port between 60001-60099, handles HTTP GET requests, and serves HTML and image files.
+- The server handles HTTP GET requests for HTML and image files (JPG, PNG).

-It correctly returns:

-The server runs indefinitely until manually stopped and supports multiple clients simultaneously using multithreading.
-The client creates a socket, connects to the server through the socket, sends a GET request to the server, and shows the HTTP response.
+- The client allows users to browse files on the server and request them dynamically.

+- The server runs indefinitely until manually stopped.

 **Required Files**